SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## content.author_username
 The HubSpot username of the content creator.

-## content.blog
-An alias for group.

 ## content.blog_post_author
-Data about a blog posts author.
-To be used on blog post/listing templates.
+This variable contains individual blog post author information for a given post.

 ## content.campaign
 The GUID for the marketing campaign that this page or email is associated with.
 This unique ID can be found in the URL of a particular campaign in the Campaign's tool.

 ## content.campaign_name
-The GUID for the marketing campaign that this page or email is associated with.
-This unique ID can be found in the URL of a particular campaign in the Campaign's tool.
+The name of the marketing campaign that this page, this post, or this email is associated with.

+## content.comment_count
+The number of comments for the current blog post.

 ## content.comment_list
 A list of the comments for the current blog post.